 The Program Manager is responsible to their assigned Senior Director and the Assistant Vice Chancellor - Capital Program Management for strategic management of architecture design and construction matters relating to the physical development of campus or health system properties within their assigned program, ensuring compliance with codes and other governmental requirements for public health and safety.
 The Program Manager is the intermediary resource for coordination of all architectural functions for both new construction and major and minor renovation projects.

-A Bachelor's Degree; and/or equivalent experience/training in architecture, engineering, urban design, city planning, or landscape architecture.
-A Master's Degree preferred.
+Bachelor's degree and / or equivalent experience / training in architecture, engineering, urban design, city planning, or landscape architecture.
+Master's degree preferred.

-Proven working knowledge of Building Code, Title-24 and Americans with Disabilities Act (ADA) requirements, Office of Statewide Health Planning and Development (OSHPD), Division of State Architect (DSA) and State Fire Marshal (SFM) code and policy requirements for hospital construction.(Medical Center only).
+Proven working knowledge of Building Code, Title-24 and Americans with Disabilities Act (ADA) requirements, Office of Statewide Health Planning and Development (OSHPD), Division of State Architect (DSA) and State Fire Marshal (SFM) code.

 Demonstrated ability and knowledge to provide technical advice on construction practices, methods and procedures, and to prepare drawings and specifications for major building projects.